 In August 2015, Chihuri graduated with a Doctor of Philosophy Degree from Mount Camel Institute of Business.
-His thesis The History of Policing in Zimbabwe will be released as a book on 25 September 2015.
+His thesis The History of Policing in Zimbabwe was released as a book on 25 September 2015.

-In a move that sparked controversy, for a police commissioner, Chihuri openly declared his allegiance to the Zimbabwe African National Union Patriotic Front (ZANU PF) in 2001 and continued to do so for much of his career as police commissioner afterwards.
-Chihuri threatened to sack all senior police officers who were accused of backing the opposition party MDC-T.
+Chihuri was reported to have openly declared his allegiance to the Zimbabwe African National Union-Patriotic Front (Zanu-PF) in 2001 and continued to do so for much of his career as police commissioner afterward.
+This revelation was received with mixed speculations, especially coming from for a police commissioner.
+Chihuri was quoted to have threatened to sack all senior police officers who were accused of backing the opposition party MDC-T.

-Regardless of publicly announcing his allegiance to ZANU PF under Mugabe, Chihuri was implicated as being a member of the Mujuru faction when the battle to succeed Mugabe intensified before the party's 6th Congress which was held in Harare in December 2014.
-It was reported that, service chiefs were supporting Joice Mujuru who was accused of harbouring ambitions to oust Mugabe from being the country's president as well as the party's first secretary.
+Regardless of publicly announcing his allegiance to Zanu- PF under Mugabe, Chihuri was accused as being a member of the Mujuru faction when the battle to succeed Mugabe intensified before the party's 6th Congress held in Harare in December 2014.
+It was reported that service chiefs were supporting Joice Mujuru who was accused of harbouring ambitions to oust Mugabe from being the country's president as well as the party's first secretary.
 It was reported that on 18 November 2014, Chihuri tendered his resignation letter to Mugabe after Mugabe had earlier on expressed his displeasure with his work.

-Reports also circulated that Mugabe had indicated that he was not keen to extend Chihuri's contract, something that he is accustomed to since Chihuri's appointment in 1994.
+Reports circulated that the former president Mugabe had indicated that he was not keen to extend Chihuri's contract, something that he was accustomed to since Chihuri's appointment in 1993.
 Trust Mugova was indicated as the suitable and preferred candidate to replace Chihuri.
-The issue to oust Chihuri and his accomplice subsided.
-Chihuri was forced to announce that he was not aligned to the Mujuru faction and Charity Charamba (current Police Spokesperson of ZRP) issued a press statement dismissing allegations that the police force was behind Mujuru.
+The issue to oust Chihuri eventually subsided.
+Chihuri was reportedly forced to announce that he was not aligned to the Mujuru faction and Charity Charamba issued a press statement dismissing allegations that the police force was behind Mujuru.

-On 13 January 2015, it was reported that, some ZANU PF hawks targeting security chiefs began to call for Chihuri ouster.
-They claimed that he failed to repent, thus remaining closely associated with ousted Mujuru, necessitating his failure to arrest Mujuru as well as ordering investigations on corruption allegations levelled against his so called erstwhile supporter.
-Chihuri vowed to take into consideration Mugabe's calls to bring to book those accused of being corrupt at Morris Depot during the last pass out of 566 graduands.
-Chihuri's stance was viewed as a move to exonerate himself from being aligned to the 'now defunct' Mujuru faction.
+On 13 January 2015, it was reported that some Zanu-PF members targeting security chiefs began to call for Chihuris' ouster again.
+They claimed that he failed to repent, thus remaining closely associated with ousted Mujuru, necessitating his failure to arrest Mujuru as well as ordering investigations on corruption allegations levelled against Joice Mujuru.
+Chihuri vowed to take into consideration Mugabe's calls to bring to book those accused of being corrupt at Morris Depot during a pass out of police graduands.
+Chihuri's stance was viewed as a move to exonerate himself from being aligned to the Mujuru faction.